bkader/skeleton/docs/codeigniter_modifications.md

 At line **175**, you notice that we are loading our custom files as soon as the class is called.
 These classes will have the **KB_** prefix to allow you use any subclass prefix for your application.

+## Lang.php

+We added the CI_Config to class constructor to avoid load config file again because it is already loaded.

 ## KB_Config.php

 ## KB_Controller.php